-What do we have to do to keep 120° phase difference?
-The timer0 do this task.
-When the pulses width reach to its maximum value (or in other words, we are on a positive pick of a sinusoidal signal) then #84 is allocated to OCR register of timer1 and its flow changes to ascending mode.
+What do we have to do to keep a 120° phase difference?
+The timer0 does this task.
+When the pulses width reaches its maximum value (or in other words, we are on a positive pick of a sinusoidal signal) then #84 is allocated to the OCR register of timer1, and its flow changes to ascending mode.
 And when we reach a minimum value of OCR, we change the OCR value of timer2 and put it into the ascending mode.
-In every cycle buy this work, it takes to keep 120° phase difference between the signals.
-Hardware At first we wrote a program on a microcontroller to generate three PWM signals by 120° deference phase in the previous section.
-Then these signals are given to Base pin of some transistors.
+In every cycle buy this work, it takes to keep a 120° phase difference between the signals.
+Hardware At first we wrote a program on a microcontroller to generate three PWM signals by a 120° deference phase in the previous section.
+Then these signals are given to the Base pin of some transistors.
 These switch transistors amplify PWM signals with a DC 12v power and then give them to an RC circuit to change the switching signals (PWM signal) to Sinusoidal signals.
 You can see the circuit diagram in Figure 2.

 The above circuit tests with Proteus software and Figure 3 show its performance.

-Figure 4 displays the Pin Configuration of AVR ATmega16 microcontroller.
+Figure 4 displays the Pin Configuration of the AVR ATmega16 microcontroller.